RI-imaging/DryMass/docs/command_line_interface.rst

   dm_convert experiment

-If this command is run initially for an experimental data set, the user is asked to enter or confirm imaging wavelength, detector pixel size, and refractive index of the medium.
+If this command is run initially for an experimental data set, the user is asked to enter or confirm imaging wavelength and detector pixel size.
 Then, a new directory ``d:\\data\path\to\experiment_dm`` is created with the following files: